cloudyspells/PSRule.Rules.AzureDevOps/CONTRIBUTING.md

 functions for rules.
 Suggestions for improvements can be made by creating an issue or directly by creating a Pull Request.
 The project team will then review the suggestions and merge them if they are accepted.

+### Join the project team

+If you are interested in joining the project team, please contact <webtonize@gmail.com>
+with a short introduction and a description of your motivation to join the team.
+The project team is still forming and we are looking for people who are interested in contributing to the project in the long term.

 <!-- omit in toc -->
 ## Attribution